 Although they finger swatch beautifully, I found them a little tricky to apply at first.
 There was hardly any colour payoff when I used my brush to apply Crimper and I was disappointed that I had bought into the hype.
 I went back onto the ColourPop website to try and find out where I was going wrong.
 ColourPop suggest using your fingertip to tap the shadow onto the eyelid for maximum coverage.
 They also suggest using a flat, fine tip synthetic brush to apply close to the lashline and a fluffy brush and blending out in a “windshield wiper” movement to diffuse and blend.

 I used ‘Peaches & Cream’ from my Too Faced Sweet Peach palette as a base and then used a little of Cornelious in the crease with my Spectrum B06 (tall tapered blender brush).
 I added a little Bandit to darken the outer crease and then used my Spectrum A07 (small flat shader) to pack on Kennedy over the entire lid and then added Crimper to the centre of the lid with my with my finger and the inner corner with a dampened pencil brush.

 I love how harmoniously all four shades work together, although I do wish Kennedy was a little ‘peachier’ as Kennedy and Cornelious actually translate as similar shades on the eye.
 Crimper is a beautiful shade although it really has to be applied by your finger.
 They all blend beautifully together, give no fallout and are incredibly long-lasting and easy to apply with the right know how.

-The ColourPop Peachy Keen Super Shock Shadow Foursome retails for $18 and is available to purchase here.
+The ColourPop Peachy Keen Super Shock Shadow Foursome retails for $18.

 Have you tried any products from ColourPop?1